 Okay, maybe panic wasn't the right word.
 It was fear.
 The kind of fear the Scarecrow would revel in.
 The kind of fear a parent feels when you hand your teenager the keys to the car for their first night out alone.
 Yes, you want to trust them, as they did an amiable job the first time they were in the car with you, but that slow, creeping dread that something not only can go wrong, but will go wrong in the worst possible way, lingers.

-That was my fear – that given the keys to the franchise, this newcomer was going to drive what I consider one of the highlights of this (or any) generation into the murky depths.
-I am thankful, oh so thankful, that those fears were not realized.
+That was my fear - that given the keys to the franchise, this newcomer was going to drive what I consider one of the highlights of this (or any) generation into the murky depths.
+Fortunately, that fear is never fully realized.
 While it never reaches the highest heights of the two games that came before it, Origins keeps itself from the lowest lows to deliver a solid entry to the series.

 Setting its story in the early stages of his career as the Caped Crusader, Arkham Origins tells the story of another one of those tragically bad nights that seem to dog Bruce Wayne's crime-fighting career.
 Black Mask, in between running the Gotham underworld and paying off the GCPD, decides he has had his fill of Batman interfering with his criminal empire.
 Staging a mass escape from Blackgate Prison, Black Mask sends an offer to eight assassins, promising 50 million dollars to the one that kills the Bat.
 Catching wind of the plot while attempting to put a stop to the breakout, Batman determines that the only way to end this craziness is to find Black Mask and confront the assassins that would like nothing more than to collect the bounty on his head.